frankshearar/Home/Global-Tools---NuGet-Implementation.md

 ##### Open Questions
 - NuGet will persist a cache file by default in the same directory as the assets file.
 CLI can consider cleaning this up.
 - Clarify the experience once implemented, if someone tries to load a proper ToolReference project.
+Visual Studio will currently treat it as a package reference project since the restore project style property is not nominated.
+- My initial idea is for nuget.exe to not "treat" projects like this as restorable.
+So you will only be able to restore this type of projects through the restore command.

 #### Non-Goals
 Currently there is no plans to block users from being able to use DotnetCLIToolReference.